dahood/metropolis/readme.md

-# What is Metropolis?
+## What is Metropolis?

-Metropolis is a code visualization aid to help in review and analysis.
+Metropolis helps in code review and analysis.
+For more information read [How it Works][#How it Works].

 ## How to Install